nhs-r-community/git_training/guides/introduction_to_git.md

 **Checks** is part of the GitHub Actions functionality, which enchances your code review processes with apps and automated reviewing checks.
 This is inactive on default.

-If you are happy to merge the two branches, then select the type of Pull Request you wish to apply and the pull request should be completed in a few seconds.
+If you are happy to merge the two branches, then select the type of pull request you wish to apply and the pull request should be completed in a few seconds.

 # General: How to update your local main branch to the latest remote main version on GitHub/GitLab

 ### Why is this useful?
+Before submitting a merge request, your branch is required to be up to date with contents from the main branch.
+If you try to merge your branch with the main branch without doing so, Git/GitHub will potentially trigger a merge conflict warning, that your branch is not up to date with main and potentially outdated versions on your  branch will collide with newer versions on main.

 ### How to do it?

-1. Open the Anaconda Prompt terminal or Git Bash or any other terminal you wish to use.
+1. Open a command terminal.
 This can be accessed by typing, for example Anaconda Prompt, in the search bar, after opening the search icon on your Windows toolbar.

 2. Type ```cd <paste your work directory address>``` in the terminal to switch to your working directory.
 This is where the Git repository is cloned/copied/downloaded to, on your local machine (or RDS environment or any environment you're using).
 This will cause the default terminal address to be directed at the new directory. (see [Git Clone instructions above](01_intro-to-git.md#3-git-clone-copydownload-a-gitlab-repository)  for more info)